What is FAST?

 Do the students take field trips?

 Students in all grades have at least one off-campus field trip per semester.
-Students in 5-8 are offered an optional overnight field trip during the spring semester.
+Students in 5th and 8th grades are offered an optional overnight field trip during the spring semester.
 In the past overnight trips included Chattanooga, Space Camp, and Nature’s Academy.

 What about Standardized testing?